Hawks vs. 76ers Prediction & Picks - November 17

 - Computer Predicted Total: 234.8

-- Atlanta covers the spread when it is a 1.5-point favorite or more 16.7% of the time.
-That's less often than Philadelphia covers as an underdog of 1.5 or more (66.7%).

-- Philadelphia and its opponents have combined to top the total in 63.6% of its games this season (seven of 11), the same percentage as Atlanta and its opponents (seven of 11).
+- Both Philadelphia and Atlanta games have gone over the point total 63.6% of the time this season.

-- As a moneyline favorite this season, the Hawks are 3-3, while the 76ers are 1-1 as moneyline underdogs.
+- As a moneyline favorite this year, the 76ers are 7-1, while the Hawks are 3-1 as moneyline underdogs.

 Put your picks to the test and bet on the Hawks with BetMGM Sportsbook.